UCREL/pymusas/docs/docs/usage/how_to/tag_text.md

 sidebar_position: 1
 ---

-In this guide we are going to show you how to tag text using the PyMUSAS [RuleBasedTagger](/api/spacy_api/taggers/rule_based#rulebasedtagger) so that you can extract token level [USAS semantic tags](https://ucrel.lancs.ac.uk/usas/) from the tagged text.
+In this guide, we are going to show you how to tag text using the PyMUSAS [RuleBasedTagger](/api/spacy_api/taggers/rule_based#rulebasedtagger) so that you can extract token level [USAS semantic tags](https://ucrel.lancs.ac.uk/usas/) from the tagged text.
 The guide is broken down into different languages, for each guide we are going to:

 1. Download the relevant pre-configured PyMUSAS `RuleBasedTagger` spaCy component for the language.
-2. Download and use a Natural Language Processing (NLP) pipeline that will tokenise, lemmatise, and Part Of Speech (POS) tag.
-In most cases this will be a spaCy pipeline. **Note** that the PyMUSAS `RuleBasedTagger` only requires at minimum the data to be tokenised but having the lemma and POS tag will improve the accuracy of the tagging of the text.
+2. Download and use a Natural Language Processing (NLP) pipeline that will tokenize, lemmatize, and Part Of Speech (POS) tag.
+In most cases, this will be a spaCy pipeline. **Note** that the PyMUSAS `RuleBasedTagger` only requires at minimum the data to be tokenized but having the lemma and POS tag will improve the accuracy of the tagging of the text.
 3. Run the PyMUSAS `RuleBasedTagger`.
-4. Extract token level linguistic information from the tagged text, which will include USAS semantic tags.
+4. Extract token-level linguistic information from the tagged text, which will include USAS semantic tags.
 5. For Chinese, Italian, Portuguese, Spanish, Welsh, and English taggers which support Multi Word Expression (MWE) identification and tagging we will show how to extract this information from the tagged text as well.